Where to Stay in Buenos Aires - A Local's Neighborhood Guide

 The hotel strikes a perfect balance between contemporary and retro and has the most beautiful green garden with a heated pool in which you’ll want to stay forever!

-6. Puerto Madero
+4. Puerto Madero

-Best for: Luxury travelers looking for modern, high-end hotels and fine dining.
+Best for: Luxury travelers looking for modern, high-end hotels and fine dining

-Hundreds of millions of dollars have been invested in the area and this is where you will find Buenos Aires’ glitziest high rises and condominiums.
+Now, with the redevelopment almost totally complete, this is where you'll find the city's glitziest high rises and luxury condominiums.
 Elegant skyscrapers house multinational corporations and astronomically expensive apartments.
-On the upper floors of the old docks, offices and loft-type apartments were developed.
+On the upper floors of the old docks and warehouses, offices and loft-type apartments were developed while the ground floors mostly house restaurants and shops, most of them quite upscale.

 One of Buenos Aires’ most famous sites is here too: the Women's Bridge (Puente de la Mujer) designed by the renowned artist and architect Santiago Calatrava.